Ohio Parent to Parent (P2P) Statewide Mentoring & Support Program

 Becoming a Support Parent:

-P2P staff will provide training for support parents.
+P2P staff will provide training for support parents in a variety of formats including in-person, 1 or 2 shot trainings (either in person or on zoom), and online modules combined with beginning and ending sessions via zoom.
 Support parents are not expected to be experts and will be trained to know when to refer families to professional services, if necessary.
 Once trained, the support parent will be entered into an electronic database to be matched with a referred parent.

 Becoming a Referred Parent: